Guide to Gemstone Cutting Styles: Shapes, Facets & What to Know

 • Establish a budget.
 A budget helps determine what types of gems fall into your price range.

-• Familiarize yourself with the 4 C's about gems.
-The four C's are color, clarity, cut and carat.
-The 4 C's determine the value and cost of a gem.
-The 4 C's will help you understand the quality and style cut of your gemstone purchase.
+• Familiarize yourself with the 4 C’s about gems: color, clarity, cut, and carat.
+The 4 C’s determine the value and cost of a gem and help you understand the quality and style cut of your gemstone purchase.

-• Ask yourself how important is a gems durability?
-How will your gemstone wear overtime?
+• Ask yourself how important a gem’s durability is.
+How will your gemstone wear over time?
 Are you rough on jewelry?
 These questions will narrow down what stones fit within your lifestyle.
-Review the Mohs Hardness Scale .
-The Mohs scale measures the hardness of various minerals from 1 through 10 - one being the softest and ten the hardest.
-A softer a stone is more likely to get damaged and requires special care.
+Review the Mohs Hardness Scale.
+Softer stones are more likely to get damaged and require special care.

-• Learn about how to care for your gemstone.
-Some stones can not be put in an ultrasound cleaner, while others can.
-So, it is important to understand how to care for your gemstone jewelry.
+• Learn how to care for your gemstone.
+Some stones cannot be put in an ultrasonic cleaner, while others can, so it’s important to understand cleaning and care instructions before you buy.

 Leave a comment